 EZ Curl Bars are pretty inexpensive and easy to use, hence the name EZ Curl Bar.
 They typically only weight about 10 lbs allowing you to really customize the weight no matter your strength.
 You can typically find these for less than $100, and you don’t need to splurge on the nicest one since it’s pretty hard to ruin one of these.

-- Eases pain in wrists, elbows, and shoulders
+- Could ease pain in wrists, elbows, and shoulders

 - Makes it easy to target certain arm muscles